 greatly.
 For those of you who can complete the standard tasks in much

 less time than allocated, a bonus track is available.
 Note in passing

 that completing a weekly task as soon as possible doesn't usually

 yield the highest marks.
 It is advisable to complete the 4 tasks of

-the standard track with elegance and style before devoting time to the
+the standard track with elegance and style, particularly with respect

-The main deliverable for the bonus track is a Verilog module that
+The main deliverable for the bonus track is a tic-tac-toe (aka

 Unlike what happens with the standard tasks, there will be no

 handholding.
 You will have to find out by yourself how to drive the